flavorjones/concourse-gem/README.md

 You can see a list of all the tasks defined in your pipelines:

 ```
-rake concourse:tasks  # list all the available tasks from the myproject pipelines
+rake concourse:tasks  # list all available tasks from all pipelines
 ```

 You'll see output suitable for the `concourse:task` rake task, formatted as `job-name/task-name`, looking something like: